2018–19 Washington Huskies women's basketball team

 The 2018–19 Washington Huskies women's basketball team represented University of Washington during the 2018–19 NCAA Division I women's basketball season.
-The Huskies are led by second-year head coach Jody Wynn.
-The Huskies play their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington as members of the Pac-12 Conference.
+The Huskies were led by second-year head coach Jody Wynn.
+They played their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington, as members of the Pac-12 Conference.
 They finished the season 11–21, 2–15 in Pac-12 play to finish in eleventh place.
-They advanced to the semifinals of the Pac-12 women's basketball tournament where they lost to Stanford.
+They advanced to the semifinals of the Pac-12 women's basketball tournament, where they lost to Stanford.